batteries-included/batteries-included/static/src/content/post/git-ops-fail-at-scale.md

 ---
 title: 'When GitOps Fails to Scale'
 excerpt:
-  While GitOps has revolutionized infrastructure management, our years of experience reveal significant tradeoffs when scaling at large.
+  While GitOps has revolutionized infrastructure management, years of experience reveal significant tradeoffs when scaling at large.
 publishDate: 2024-12-01
 tags: []
 image: /images/posts/post-4.jpg
 draft: true
 ---

+_GitOps_ is a modern approach to infrastructure management and deployment that leverages Git as its single source of truth.
+GitOps uses Git repositories to store and version all infrastructure configurations, application manifests, and deployment specifications.

+In recent years, GitOps has gained popularity thanks to its promise of improved collaboration, traceability, and consistency in managing infrastructure.
-Our many years of experience managing large-scale systems have revealed significant trade-offs inherent to GitOps practices.
+However, our many years of experience managing large-scale systems have revealed that GitOps practices come with some significant trade-offs.

-In this article, we'll be exploring pain points that surface when GitOps is applied to extensive and complex systems.
+In this article, we'll be exploring pain points that surface when GitOps is applied to extensive and complex systems, drawing on practical insights from real-world implementations.

 ## Speed and Efficiency: The Lag of Large Repositories